budding

 Before this moment, the major players in the market are tools like Evernote, OneNote, Notion, and Apple Notes.
 There are plenty of smaller apps serving niche use cases.
 But there’s a clear inflection point in mid-2020 in this field where the number and diversity of “note-taking” applications drastically increases. [need evidence for this claim]

-is one of the central software characters in this story.
-In late 2019 and early 2020 the beta version gains a slew of new users
+Roam Research is one of the central software characters in this story.
+In late 2019 and early 2020 the beta version gains a slew of new users For transparency I should state I started using Roam as my primary knowledge base in November of 20196ya so my understanding of this history is certainly coloured by that affiliation.

 Obsidian comes out in xxxx.
 Logseq is released in xxxx.
 At this point it seems the floodgates are open.